Federal Crimes Attorney in Scranton, Pennsylvania

 As you might guess, state crimes and laws differ by state, but generally fall under major crime categories such as murder, robbery, burglary, certain drug crimes, theft, kidnapping, sexual battery, and others.
 It’s important to note that when a crime crosses state lines, it will fall under federal jurisdiction.

 Understanding these differences is critical when you begin your search for an attorney.
 It’s imperative to your defense that you find the right kind of attorney who has experience not only in defending the type of crime you’re accused of but that they have experience at the right level as well.

-Although federal level crimes cover a broad spectrum, one of the most common classes of federal crimes that are charged is for fraud.
+Although federal-level crimes cover a broad spectrum, one of the most common classes of federal crimes that are charged is fraud.
 Fraud comes in many forms and involves deliberately practicing deception to gain something unlawfully or unfairly.
-In some instances, fraud can be classified as a civil or a criminal case, but when larger numbers of people or larger amounts of money are involved, it will meet the test of being a federal level crime.
+In some instances, fraud can be classified as a civil or a criminal case, but when larger numbers of people or larger amounts of money are involved, it will meet the test of being a federal-level crime.

 Some examples of fraud include: check or banking fraud, internet-based fraud, charities fraud, pyramid schemes, identity theft, insurance fraud, credit card fraud, wire fraud, and others.

 When you retain an attorney such as Bill Peters to assist you with your fraud charges defense, there are several possible avenues he may be able to employ to defend you.
 Because fraud involves the intent to deceive, you may be able to claim that you did not have the requisite intent to commit fraud, in other words, the act you committed was through negligence or accidental.
 At other times, because a prosecutor has the burden of proving fraud, you may be able to claim insufficient evidence exists for a crime to be committed beyond a reasonable doubt.
 At other times, entrapment can be used as a defense, but this is a much more difficult course to follow.